BlogH-01

 If your company is into activism, especially in the mental health field, go big during Mental Illness Awareness Week.
 Host workshops, execute social media campaigns, and/or hold a fundraiser to donate to mental health organizations.
 The more the topic is highlighted, the less intimidated employees may feel in reaching out for help.

-Set aside a day to offer training for leadership to better understand the impact of mental illness in the workplace.
+Set aside a day to offer leadership training on the impact of mental illness in the workplace.
 HR can provide handouts and be available for discussion.
 This training can be modified for group size.

 • Host a fundraiser for a local mental health organization

 Whether it’s a gala or a car wash, a fundraiser opportunity will get employees talking about mental illness.
-Have a volunteer committee of employees organize it for the best employee hands-on experience.
+Have a volunteer committee of employees organized for the best employee hands-on experience.
 Donate all proceeds to a local mental health organization.

 • Become a StigmaFree Company